xclemence/Ruler.Wpf/README.md

 ### Features
 Features available in control are:
-- dinition of custom main step for scale
+- Definition of custom main step for scale
-- dynamic scale on resize
+- Dynamic scale on resize
-- Horizontal and vertical support
+- Horizontal and vertical support (top and left position)
-- Mark link to mouse postion
+- Mark link to mouse potion
-- multi ruler synchronization
+- Multi ruler synchronization
-- Multi culture
+- Multi cultures
-- multi scale unit
+- Multi scale units
 - Styling sample

 ### Testabilty
-A Wpf application are develop to test all features
+A Wpf net Core application show how to used ruler.